Brankale/Nintendo-DS-Lite-colorspace/measurements/README.md

 ## Measurement methodology

 In order to achieve reproducible and accurate measurements you must:
-- wait at least 30 minutes with the screen turned on before measuring to let the screen to warm-up.
+- wait at least 30 minutes with the screen turned on before measuring to warm-up the screen.
 - when measuring a color prefer displaying a full screen color patch on screen to avoid other color interference.
 - if you are using a colorimeter, the meter must be in contact with the screen to avoid light leakage or external lights infiltrations.
+- if you can, remove any kind of screen protector and the screen digitizer (i.e. touchscreen) which can alter the measurements.
 - the display must be set to the maximum screen luminance possible.
 On some consoles (e.g. PSP) you need to plug the charger in to achieve the maximum possible luminance.
 - external light sources can alter the results.
 To avoid this you must be in perfectly dark environment (no sunlight, no light bulb turned on, pc screen turned off).
 If there are multiple screens to measure (e.g. NDS) try to cover the display you are not measuring.